samertm/weather_study/REFERENCE/NDFD_National_Digital_Forecast_Database_of_US_National_Weather_Service/ndfd_notes_20140420.md

 ## NDFD Notes 20140420

-[edited 20140420]
+[edited 20140421]

 1. Returning to NOAA work after a week or so on OWM.

+1. Matter for the API calls:

+   2. points: `listLatLon=1...`
+   2. metric: `&Unit=m`
+   2. maximum number of forecast days: `&product=time-series`
+   2. parameters: `&maxt=maxt&mint=mint&qpf=qpf&snow=snow`
+   2. daily rather than sub-daily report: `&format=24+hourly` — not sure if this always has an effect

-Determined that no more than 200 points can be queried at once:
+1. Determined that no more than 200 points can be queried at once:

         500 items: HTTP Error 400: Bad Request
         400 items: HTTP Error 414: Request-URI Too Large